Skip to Content

 A friendly wombat grazing near Darlington.

 Maria Island is also home to some threatened populations of native animals.
-In the 1960s, Forester kangaroo populations were declining on the mainland so kangaroos were brought to Maria Island.
+In the 1960s, Forester kangaroo populations were declining on mainland Tasmania, so kangaroos were brought to Maria Island.
 They are now thriving.
 The same story is true for Cape Barren geese, a large bird similar to a Canada goose.

 The Tasmanian devil population started plummeting in the early 2000s due to facial tumour disease.
 Maria Island was one of the first places that healthy captive-bred devils were released into the wild.